AztecProtocol/engineering-designs/docs/network-config/dd.md

 It will still be possible for an operator to override sections of the configuration with their own provided values.
 As an example, it is possible to override the `bootnodes` configuration by populating the `BOOTSTRAP_NODES` environment variable.

+Parsing of this schema should be permissive, allowing for new keys to be added which a node at a given version is unaware of.
+In this case that node would continue to use it's previously provided values.

 ```
 {
   "staging-public": {